wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-integrate-with-vnet.md

 To enable integration simply click on the VNET you wish to integrate with.
 After you select the VNET, your app will be automatically restarted for the changes to take effect.

-##### Enable Point to Site in a V1 VNET #####
+##### Enable Point to Site in a Classic VNET #####
 If your VNET does not have a gateway nor has Point to Site then you have to set that up first.
-To do this for a V1 VNET, go to the [Azure Portal][AzurePortal] and bring up the list of Virtual Networks(classic).
+To do this for a Classic VNET, go to the [Azure Portal][AzurePortal] and bring up the list of Virtual Networks(classic).
 From here click on the network you want to integrate with and click on the big box under Essentials called VPN Connections.
 From here you can create your point to site VPN and even have it create a gateway.
 After you go through the point to site with gateway creation experience it will be about 30 minutes before it is ready.

 ![][8]

-##### Enabling Point to Site in a V2 VNET #####
+##### Enabling Point to Site in a Resource Manager VNET #####

-To configure a V2 VNET with a gateway and Point to Site you need to use PowerShell as documented here, [Configure a Point-to-Site connection to a virtual network using PowerShell][V2VNETP2S].
+To configure a Resource Manager VNET with a gateway and Point to Site you need to use PowerShell as documented here, [Configure a Point-to-Site connection to a virtual network using PowerShell][V2VNETP2S].
 The UI to perform this capability is not yet available.

 ### Creating a pre-configured VNET ###
-If you want to create a new VNET that is configured with a gateway and Point-to-Site, then the Azure networking UI has the capability to do that but only for a V2 VNET.
-If you wish to create a V1 VNET with a gateway and Point-to-Site then you need to do this manually through the Networking user interface.
+If you want to create a new VNET that is configured with a gateway and Point-to-Site, then the App Service networking UI has the capability to do that but only for a Resource manager VNET.
+If you wish to create a Classic VNET with a gateway and Point-to-Site then you need to do this manually through the Networking user interface.

-To create a V2 VNET through the VNET Integration UI, simply select **Create New Virtual Network** and provide the:
+To create a Resource Manager VNET through the VNET Integration UI, simply select **Create New Virtual Network** and provide the:

 - Virtual Network Name
 - Virtual Network Address Block